 A manufacturing company with a single factory

 The setup of user rights for a company that has one factory is very straight-forward and simple.
-It typically uses a combination of three roles (Company Administrator, Office User and Shift View User) with a small degree of customisation of read-write and read-only access.
+It typically uses a combination of three roles (Company Administrator, Office User and Shift View User) with a small degree of customization of read-write and read-only access.

 A manufacturing company with multiple factories